fnaumenko/isChIP/README.md

 The established option `-c|--chr` makes this option negligible.<br>
 In *control* mode is ignored.<br>
 Default: `ON`

-`-c|--chr <name>`<br>
-Generate output for the specified chromosome only.
-The value `name` is the chromosome identifier; it is a number or character, for example, `10`, `X`.<br>
-This is a strong option, which forces to ignore all other chromosomes from reference genome and *template*, and abolishes the impact of option `--bg-all`.
-If the specified chromosome is absent in *template*, the program has nothing to simulate.

 `-m|--smode <SE|PE>`<br>
 generates reads according to stated sequencing mode: `SE` – single end, `PE` – paired end